 In a study published by the National Institute of Health (NIH) “it is believed that preventable medication errors impact more than 7 million patients and cost almost $21 billion annually across all care settings” (Brianna A. da Silva 2016).
 Medication errors occur at multiple intersections of patient and clinician interaction; however, the World Health Organization (WHO) has identified one of the leading causes of adverse drug events occur at the point of medication prescribing.
 The WHO refers to these as “sources of errors in prescribing,” and identifies the leading cause for such errors as “inadequate knowledge about drug indications, contraindications and drug interactions.”
 This has become an increasing problem as the number of medicines in use has increased” (WHO Safety Curriculum).

 As patient appointments and interactions with healthcare providers have become more rushed, and physicians time in technology is devoured by the EHR (estimating nearly 6 hours a day (“ACP Journals” n.d.), there’s been a 6th “R” missing from the 5 Rights of medication administration: the Right information.
 Not information the HCP is inputting, but information the HCP needs to help minimize adverse drug events at the time of prescribing.
-Last year when our team began concepting around TelaRepTM I immediately saw the value from the clinicians' perspective.
-TelaRep in essence enhanced the 5 Rights of Medication administration, into the ability to practice a 6th right of medication administration, as in the Right Information for providers to access when making prescribing decisions.
+Last year when our team began concepting around Digital Field Connection I immediately saw the value from the clinicians' perspective.
+Digital Field Connection enhances the 5 Rights of Medication administration, into the ability to practice a 6th right of medication administration, as in the Right Information for providers to access when making prescribing decisions.

-TelaRep is the first integrated EHR solution built to provide clinicians with access to the right information at the right time when making prescription decisions.
-TelaRep allows clinicians to instantly initiate a conversation with their Medical Science Liaison or other pharma rep directly from within their EHR workflow to access the information they need when making medication decisions for patients.
-As a clinician myself, I think of TelaRep as the “6th R” in medication delivery - the right information at the right time for clinicians when prescribing medication that will help prevent adverse drug events and help clinicians reduce harm to millions of patients of lives annually in the United States.
+Digital Field Connection is the first integrated EHR solution that allows clinicians to directly connect with their Medical Science Liaison or other pharma rep directly from within their EHR.
+As a result, it means HCPs can easily access the Right Information, without leaving the clinical workflow, so they can make the most informed medication decisions for patients.
+As a clinician myself, I think of Digital Field Connection as the “6th R” in medication delivery - the right information at the right time for clinicians when prescribing medication that will help prevent adverse drug events and help clinicians reduce harm to millions of patients of lives annually in the United States.

 “ACP Journals.” n.d.
 Accessed March 15, 2021. https://www.acpjournals.org/doi/10.7326/M18-3684